NHQ/three-legged-bitch/README.md

 Start remoteHost.js on your server.

+**whats it for?**

+I built it to bypass tethering restrictions newly imposed by my wireless carrier.
+They started blocking all insecure traffic.
+This proxy's my HTTP thru an HTTPS tunnel.

 **limitations**

-Gzipped data gets downloaded like a file (using Chrome).
-I don't know what to do about it.
-Probably there are other things.
-But just look how simple it is!
+Gzipped data gets downloaded like a file (using Chrome).Probably there are other things.